 Q: How do I look after my wet room?

 Wet rooms look after themselves in the same way as a conventional shower tray.
-However you must be careful not to piece the waterproof membrane under the tiles.
-Should you renovate your bathroom, remove tiles or puncture the membrane your room will no longer be water tight.
+However you must be careful not to pierce the waterproof membrane under the tiles.
+Should you renovate your bathroom, remove tiles or puncture the membrane, your room will no longer be water tight.

 Q: Can I retro fit toilets?

 Yes but you must not piece the membrane under the tiles.
-We suggest the use of specialist adhesives.
+We suggest the use of specialist adhesives or screws that are shorter than the tile thickness.

 Q: What style and type of shower drain do I need?

 Shower drains are vital to the success of a wet room.
 The floor drains we supply have been tested and approved with our system.
-Looking to buy a drain?
-We stock a full range of wet room floor drains.
+We stock a full range of wet room floor drains in different sizes and finishes.

 Q: Does the size and style of tile matter?

-No not really as it depends on your chosen floor drain; however it is important to consider the finish of the tile, how slippery will this be when wet?
+No not really as it depends on your chosen floor drain; however it is important to consider the finish of the tile, how slippery will this be when it is wet?
 Some tiles are subject to staining with water penetration.
 If you have a central drain, smaller tiles are easier to lay on the sloped floor.
+A wall mounted drain means you can use large tiles and have less grout lines.

 Q: I have a very small en suite, is it too small for a wet room?